-Ironically the limited visibility in the general area meant that the salvage divers who had plundered the Sanko Maru had missed what is probably the only diveable midget submarine in PNG, and possibly anywhere!
+Ironically the limited visibility in the general area meant that the salvage divers who had plundered the Sanko Maru had missed the only known midget submarine in PNG.

-The Imperial Japanese Navy built a total of 76 midget submarines for combat use between 1934 and 1944.
+In total, the Imperial Japanese Navy built 76 midget submarines for combat use between 1934 and 1944.

 Japanese Midget Submarine – Special Operations…